Smart Contracts: What Are They and How Do They Work?

 There are many benefits to smart contracts, including:

-- Speed & efficiency: Automation and a lack of intermediaries speeds up transactions.
+Speed & efficiency: Automation and a lack of intermediaries speed up transactions.

 What are the risks of smart contracts?